phoebetwong/flatiron_mod1project/README.md

 ## Responsibilities:

-- Phoebe Wong was responsible for the data cleaning file and Chart X to X.
+- Phoebe Wong was responsible for data cleaning and Figure 1 to Figure 5 in the Jupyter Notebook for nontechnical audience (Mod1Proj_PW_AG.ipynb).
-- Allan Gayahan was responsible for partial EDA and Deliverables.
+- Allan Gayahan was responsible for Figure 6 to 9 in the Jupyter Notebook for nontechnical audience.

 ## Summary of Files:

-- Empowering_Mod1.ipynnb is the notebook for non-technical presentation
+- Mod1Proj_PW_AG.ipynb is the notebook for non-technical presentation.
+Below are the files of the graphs appear in that notebook:
-- All .jpg files are for visualization purposes of EDA findings
+1_Graph1DomFor1018.jpg
+2_PBHist.jpg
+3_PBGScat.jpg
+4a_WGGENR.jpg
+4b_PGENR.jpg
+5a_ACTRAGE.jpg
+5b_ACTRAGE.jpg
+GenreGross.jpg
+LeadAge.jpg
+Movie-Theater-PowerPoint-Background.png
+MovieGross.jpg
+ProfitParameters.jpg

+- Mod1Proj_DataCleaning_FINAL_PW_AG.ipynb is the notebook for technical audience, with all the codes that generated the graph and data cleaning, and comments on the process.

-- Mod1ProjData.csv is the final data source for EDA
+- Mod1ProjData.csv is the final merged dataset used for our analysis.

+- The reminder of the csv files are the unziped raw data files described in the Dataset section above.